Who we are

 WHO WE AREThe International Organization for Migration (IOM) is part of the United Nations System as the leading inter-governmental organization promoting since 1951 humane and orderly migration for the benefit of all, with 175 member states and a presence in 171 countries.

 Our WorkAs the leading inter-governmental organization promoting since 1951 humane and orderly migration, IOM plays a key role to support the achievement of the 2030 Agenda through different areas of intervention that connect both humanitarian assistance and sustainable development.

 - Where we work

 - 2030 Agenda

 Around the world, more people are on the move than ever before.
 Many of them are seeking new opportunities and a better life for themselves and their families.
 Others are forced to move due to disaster or conflict.
-Gender is central to any discussion of the causes and consequences of regular and irregular migration and forced displacement.
+Gender is central to any discussion of the causes and consequences of migration, whether forced, voluntary or somewhere in between.

-These facts demonstrate the necessity for IOM to understand, assess and respond to gender dynamics.
-Taking into account gender-specific migration trends can mean the difference between implementing a project that successfully addresses the needs and capacities of IOM beneficiaries equally, or one that fails to address these critical elements and perpetuates gender inequality.
-Proactively including gender equality in all of IOM’s work means: advocating for equal rights under the law in employment and mobility; combatting discriminatory migration practices; understanding how gender influences all aspects and types of migration; knowing and responding to how gender shapes access to social services, economic growth, capacities, risks and vulnerabilities; and understanding how migration influences gender roles and gender equality.
-Taking all of these steps is central to IOM’s mandate and intrinsic to developing safe, humane and orderly migration for all.
+It is therefore crucial to understand how gender interacts with migration and to respond accordingly.
+Taking into account gender-specific migration trends can mean the difference between implementing a project that successfully addresses the specific needs and capacities of all IOM beneficiaries, and one that fails to do so and perpetuates inequality.
+Given the gender-specific nature of migration, the following are central to IOM’s work: advocating for equal rights under the law in employment and mobility; combatting discriminatory migration practices; understanding how gender affects the types of migration undertaken; respondingto how gender influences access to social services, economic growth, capacities, risks and vulnerabilities; ensuring diversity and inclusiveness in consultations and participation in activities; and addressing how migration influences gender roles and relations.